Code-With-FR-TECH/Code-With-FR-TECH/README.md

 **Learning**
-I am currently learning Javascript, to further enhance my skills in Front-End.
+I am currently learning Pythoon, to further enhance my skills in Back-End.

 **Collaboration**
 I'm always open to collaborating on interesting projects related to Front-End.
 Feel free to reach out to me if you have any exciting opportunities!